Age Determination of LAMOST Red Giant Branch stars based on the Gradient Boosting Decision Tree method: Introduction

 Asteroseismology is considered to be one of the most accurate ways to obtain stellar ages so far.
-Currently, spectral ages obtained from the asteroseismology dataset have a number of limitations, in particular they may be affected by chemical abundance correlations. \citet {2023MNRAS.522.4577L} proposed to address these issues by applying a variational encoder-decoder on cross-domain astronomical data.
-The model was trained on stellar pairs from both APOGEE and Kepler observations, these APOGEE spectra can then be trained to predict ages with about 1000 precise asteroseismological stellar ages.
-The model produces more accurate spectral ages ($\sim$ 22 $\%$ overall and $\sim$ 11 $\%$ for red clump stars) compared to previous data-driven spectral ages.
+Currently, spectral ages obtained from the asteroseismology dataset have a number of limitations. \citet {2023MNRAS.522.4577L} proposed to address these issues by applying a variational encoder-decoder on cross-domain astronomical data.
+The model was trained on stellar pairs from both APOGEE and Kepler observations, these APOGEE spectra can then be trained to predict ages with about 1000 precise asteroseismic stellar ages.
+The model produces more accurate spectral ages for APOGEE DR17 ($\sim$ 22 $\%$ overall and $\sim$ 11 $\%$ for red clump stars) compared to previous data-driven spectral ages.
 However, due to the lack of asteroseismic parameters, we have chosen to use machine learning algorithms in our work to determine stellar ages using correlations between stellar feature parameters and ages.

 As for machine learning, one can rely on a training set having high quality stellar parameters and then apply the tool to predict a large sample of stellar ages.
-So far, many astronomical data measurements are based on machine learning algorithms \citep{2022MNRAS.517.5325H}.
-Using the third data release of the GALAH survey, \citet{2021MNRAS.506..150B} recently have demonstrated that by using supervised machine learning regression, especifically the popular eXtreme Gradient Boosting method (XGBoost; \citet{2016arXiv160302754C}), it is possible to infer the ``spectrum" (or ``chemistry") of main-sequence-turn-off stellar ages with an accuracy of 1$-$2 Gyr. \citet{2022MNRAS.512.1710H} performed a similar exercise using the same technique, but employing red clump stars observed by the LAMOST survey (which has the advantage of providing C and N abundances), trained on Kepler's asteroseismic ages.
+So far, many astronomical data measurements are based on machine learning algorithms \citep{2021MNRAS.503.2814C, 2019ApJ...879...69T, 2019ApJ...878...21T, 2022MNRAS.517.5325H}.
+Using the third data release of the GALAH survey, \citet{2021MNRAS.506..150B} recently have demonstrated that by using supervised machine learning regression, specifically the popular eXtreme Gradient Boosting method (XGBoost; \citet{2016arXiv160302754C}), it is possible to infer the ``spectrum" (or ``chemistry") of main-sequence-turn-off stellar ages with an accuracy of 1$-$2 Gyr. \citet{2022MNRAS.512.1710H} performed a similar exercise using the same technique, but employing red clump stars observed by the LAMOST survey (which has the advantage of providing C and N abundances), trained on Kepler's asteroseismic ages.
 These authors derived a statistical uncertainty of 31 $\%$.
 Similar accuracy was obtained earlier by \citet{2019MNRAS.489..176M} using a Bayesian convolution neural network and APOGEE DR14 data trained on APOGEE-Kepler data \citep{2018ApJS..239...32P}.
+In order to reveal the formation pathways of the inner and outer disk, \citet{2021MNRAS.503.2814C} developed a Bayesian Machine Learning framework for the age determination, which also is conditioning on the APOGEE and Kepler asteroseismic age data.